oVirt/ovirt-site/source/feature/sso.html.md

 #### Outline

-Create a channel between client and guest and transfer credentials using stream protocol on top of the channel.
+Establish a channel between client and guest and transfer credentials using stream protocol on top of the channel.
 The protocol may be based on SASL to exchange credentials information.

 This solution can be used outside of the oVirt project scope, so it should be relatively easy to push missing bits into spice upstream.

+This solution unlikely to support spice-html5/novnc.

 ###### Preparations